rangrej-irfan/docs/mkdocs/docs/user-guide/discovery/intro/index.md

 ---
 ## Introduction

-Privacera Discovery helps reveal and manage sensitive information within your data assets.
+Privacera Discovery helps search,identify and manage sensitive information within your data assets.
 This guide provides an overview of the functionalities, features, and usage instructions to get the most out of Privacera Discovery.

 <div class="grid cards" markdown>
 -   :material-page-next: Next topic: [Overview of Privacera Discovery](overview.md)